-Abuse of power.
-Unlawful act in an official capacity.
+Abuse of power is an unlawful act in an official capacity.
 Example: A Judge who knowingly submits false information on a traffic ticket.
-Replied Fred Keeley, the Great Leader, King of the 2022 photo-op, in classic last word finale style, “DON’T YOU THINK I READ THE FUCKING THING?”
+Replied Fred Keeley in classic last word finale style, “DON’T YOU THINK I READ THE FUCKING THING?”
 Of course you did.
 See “Judge Fixes Own Red Light Ticket” for an analysis of the cited example.
-I marvel at how a former California Assembly Speaker Pro Tem would possess the temerity to front the re-election of a Superior Court Judge literally and forsooth caught fixing her own red light ticket, who should have been censured out of office rather than promoted for re-election.
-It was only when competition emerged, namely the heroic attorney Annrae Angel, did the corrupt, scoundrel Judge back off, knowing she was going to have to answer questions.
+I marvel at how a former California Assembly Speaker Pro Tem would possess the temerity to front the re-election of a Superior Court Judge literally caught fixing her own red light ticket, who should have been censured out of office rather than promoted for re-election.
+It was only when competition emerged with challenger Annrae Angel that Symons knew she would have to answer questions publicly about fixing her own red light ticket.
+Nancy de la Peña entered after Symons calls off her re-election.
 Nary a word from the local ACLU Chapter before, since or later.
 Many people figure that’s just how it is.
-Others fear the outcome if they were to speak out, so they look the other way, being the opportunist cowards they are, IRL.
+Others fear the outcome if they were to speak out, so they look the other way.

 “Fuck you.
 You’re an asshole.
 Don’t touch me,” said the outcome fearing, accountability denying, political prima donna drama queen in classic last word finale style when I politely asked her to stop cutting me off at a campaign launch party February 26, 2022.
 She requested I sit and talk with her on the way out, first to standby for a rambling, self-congratulatory speech to an associate, held from departing apparently to impress me with her commanding authority and take-notice importance.
 “We’re all so busy,” said the coddled and flattered assumer, implying her group in accountability question is too busy to take a public stand on abuse of power, after assuring me they all agree with me, prior to her melt-down.
 When she determined I’m not swayed by her pompous, superiority airs to charm me into subjugated acquiescence, what’s left but to pout like a spoiled, narcissistic brat, cuss and walk off?
 Pathetic?
 Yes.
 Predictable?
 That too.
 The ranks of walking jokes to make wise cracks about and develop teachings from are ignobly swelled.